RedHatInsights/insights-behavioral-spec/features/README.md

 * Sorting by clusters on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
 * Sorting by added at on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
 * Sorting by different columns at on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters

-## `Notification_Service/customer_notifications.feature`

-* Check that notification service has all the information it needs to work properly
-* Check that notification service produces instant notifications with the expected content
-* Check that notification service produces instant notifications with the expected content
-* Check that notification are sent to user when events are sent to the notification service's kafka topic
-* Check that instant notification does not include the same reports as in previous notification
-* Check that notification service does not flood custer with unnecessary instant emails

-## `SHA_Extractor/sha_extractor.feature`

-* Check that SHA exctractor service has all the information and interfaces it needs to work properly
-* Check if SHA extractor is able to consume messages from Kafka
-* Check if SHA extractor is able to consume messages from Kafka and then download tarball
-* Check if SHA extractor is able to consume messages from Kafka, download tarball, and take SHA images
-* Check if SHA extractor is able to finish the processing of SHA images

 ## `insights-results-aggregator-cleaner/cleanup_selected_records.feature`